Daniel-Abrecht/dpa-utils/README.md

 # DPA Utils

-This is going to be a library with a lot of useful utility functions.
+This library is still in it's alpha phase.
+Some APIs may still change significantly.

-This library should with on any c17 compatible compiler.
-If c23 is qavailable, it uses some C23 features too.
+This library should work on any c17 compatible compiler.
+If c23 is available, it uses some C23 features too.
 It has been tested with clang and gcc on linux. msvc is explicitly not supported.
 You can use clang or gcc to cross compile it to windows, but you can't do it with the windows ABI.